Home > Resources > Blog > Top 10 Financial Mistakes MSMEs Should Avoid and How to Overcome Them (2026 Guide)

 Mistake #1: Poor Cash Flow Management

-- Improve payment collection: Offer discounts and clear payment terms to encourage early payments from customers.
+4. Improve payment collection: Offer early payment discounts and set clear payment terms to encourage faster collections.

-- Control unnecessary expenses: Take a look at operational costs regularly and hope to cut out extra spending.
+5. Control unnecessary expenses: Review operational costs regularly and eliminate non-essential spending.

 Mistake #2: Failing to Keep Business and Personal Finances Separate